adamjamesreid/mfed/README.md

 `git clone https://github.com/adamjamesreid/mfed.git`

 ## Run the pipeline with test data

+N.b. this is designed to work nicely on the Gurdon compute cluster, but will need adapting elsewhere

 ### Map the reads with nf-core/chipseq
 1. Copy test data to the current directory: